coachellaaaas/README.md/README.md

-# Hello there, I'm Coach (church given name: Katheryne)!  👋
+# Hello there, I'm Coach! 👋
 Computer Science & AI Graduate on an exciting journey into Finance!

 ## 🎯 A Bit About Me